ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *There is no fear for one whose mind is not filled with desires.*
+💬 *Death is as sure for that which is born, as birth is for that which is dead.
+Therefore grieve not for what is inevitable.*

-— **Buddha**
+— **Bhagavad Gita**

-Updated at: 2025-11-16T01:07:52Z
+Updated at: 2025-11-17T01:04:49Z